marick/structural-typing/README.md

 nil
 ```

-This style of type description can help with one of the problems with pipelines of processing stages: confusion about which stage does what.
-Consider the following:
+I've allowed snippets of type descriptions (like `(requires :color)`)
+because it helps with a problem I have while reading pipelines of
+processing stages: which stage does what?
+The following shows how anonymous, partial type descriptions can help:

 ```clojure
 (some->> patients        (all-built-like :Patient)